stusseligmini/CeloraGroupLtd/docs/developer/telegram-setup.md

 ## Step 3: Environment Configuration

-Add to your `.env.local` or Azure App Settings:
+Add to your `.env.local` or production host settings:

 ```env
 # Telegram Bot